 EI investment support

-The University was a major shareholder in RoslinCT as a spinout company, and Edinburgh Innovations' investment team supported the GHO transaction execution on behalf of the University.
+The University was a major shareholder in RoslinCT as a spinout company, and Edinburgh Innovations' investment team, Old College Capital, supported the GHO transaction execution on behalf of the University.
 EI worked closely with RoslinCT’s management throughout the process, from initial investor interest to conclusion of the investment, which will help the team realise their growth ambitions.

 RoslinCT recently expanded into facilities at Edinburgh BioQuarter, and is recognised globally as a unique Contract Development and Manufacturing Organization (CDMO) establishing its own commercial scale production.